The Open Group ArchiMate® Model Exchange File Format Standard

 Q. What is The Open Group ArchiMate Model Exchange File Format?

 A. It is a standard file format for the exchange of ArchiMate models between different tools.
-It is anticipated that multiple tools vendors will support the exchange file format.
 The exchange format is mandatory for certified tools from June 1 2018.

 Q. Is the format intended as a persistent file format for an ArchiMate model?